Chapter 8, Part C: Conclusion- Hunters of Reigate

 “I think I’ve kept your son out too long in the winter air,” the guildmaster apologized politely as he shut the front door behind him.
 He stood back for a moment, watching as Mrs. Ormond relieved Edmund of his bags, hat, and scarf and then dragged her son to a well-worn sofa in the front room – the storefront’s receiving area for customers.

-Mrs. Ormond quickly disposed of her son’s damp boots and then covered his legs with a blanket that she removed from a peg on the wall.
+Mrs. Ormond disposed of her son’s damp boots before covering his legs with a blanket that normally hung on a peg on the wall.
 She took in her son’s flushed face and placed her hands on both of his cheeks.
 “Edmund, you have a fever.”

 “Neither of you are dressed warmly enough for the cold—“ she muttered to herself as she tugged at the sleeve of Edmund’s outer coat.
 “You hunters may wear coats of hide, but it’s hardly enough for such weather.”